Disappearance of Susan Smalley and Stacie Madison: Investigation and aftermath

-Several months after the two friends went missing, Smalley's last boyfriend confessed to a girl whom he was dating that he had killed Smalley and Madison by his own hand and then dumped their bodies in a local cemetery.
-After the girl shared this with police, Smalley's boyfriend underwent and passed a polygraph.
-He later relocated to Florida, moving from town to town in that state for over a decade and with attempts to contact him proving unsuccessful.
-For lack of better avenues to pursue in the case, detectives once consulted a psychic, only to be told that the girls were murdered by a blond-haired white male with glasses who was between 28 and 34 years old and who had dumped them near Grapevine Lake.
-However, a search of that area failed to turn up anything of value.
+Several months after the two friends went missing, Smalley's last boyfriend confessed to a girl whom he was dating that he killed Smalley and Madison and dumped their bodies in a local cemetery.
+After the girl shared this with police, Smalley's boyfriend underwent and "passed" a polygraph.
+He later relocated to Florida, moving from town to town there for over a decade and with attempts to contact him proving unsuccessful.
+For lack of better avenues to pursue in the case, detectives once consulted a psychic, only to be told that the girls were murdered by a blond-haired white male with glasses who was between 28 and 34 years old and who dumped them near Grapevine Lake.
+However, a search of that area failed to turn up anything.
 The Susan Smalley and Stacie Madison case is still active.

-In 2009, a book entitled This Night Wounds Time: The Mysterious Disappearances of Stacie Madison and Susan Smalley was self-published by Shawn Sutherland who grew up in Carrollton and was twenty-four when the girls mysteriously vanished.
+In 2009, a book entitled This Night Wounds Time: The Mysterious Disappearances of Stacie Madison and Susan Smalley was self-published by Shawn Sutherland, who grew up in Carrollton and was twenty-four when the girls vanished.
 According to Sergeant Joel Payne, who is the lead detective with Carrollton police, the book caused the investigation to be renewed "start[ing] from scratch" not only in Carrollton, but in neighboring Denton County as well.